 Members of the family Reduviidae are commonly called assassin bugs.
 They are highly successful predators of other insects and a few are ectoparasites of warm-blooded mammals, including humans.
 Reduviids are active hinters that kill their prey by injecting them with venomous salivary fluid with their rostrum, or beak.
 Ambush bugs (Phymatidae) use the same weapon but wield it in a sedentary fashion.

 Ambush bugs (Family Phymatidae) are some of the most fascinating hunters.
-They hang around flower blossoms, nearly invisible in their exquisite camouflage, waiting for a bee or other pollinator to blunder into range.
-Their forelimbs are adapted for a quick snatch (so-called raptorial appendages), much like the praying mantis.
+They hang around flower blossoms, nearly invisible in their exquisite camouflage, waiting for a pollinator to blunder into range.
+Their forelimbs are adapted for a quick snatch much like the praying mantis.
 Once they have latched onto a bumble bee, butterfly, or even a wasp, the ambush bug immobilizes the prey by injecting toxic saliva through their beak.

-Like all true bugs, ambush bugs undergo simple metamorphosis, from egg through nymph and adult stages.
+Like all true bugs, ambush bugs undergo simple metamorphosis.
 Clusters of eggs are laid by overwintered females when the weather warms in springtime.
-After hatching, nymphs undergo from 4-7 molts, shedding their exoskeleton as they grow, eventually reaching the adult stage.
+After hatching, nymphs undergo from 4-7 molts, shedding their exoskeleton as they grow.

-The family name, Pentatomidae, comes from the Greek "pente" (five) + "tomos" (a section); perhaps a reference to the 5-segmented antennae, or perhaps a reference to the body, which, when viewed from above, appears to be divided into 5 large sections.
+The family name, Pentatomidae, comes from the Greek "pente" (five) + "tomos" (a section); a reference to the 5-segmented antennae, or to the body which is divided into 5 sections.
 The scutellum is the largest section.